− Continental Europe

 In presenting the books, I'm not only scanning pictures but also transcribing the text where there's big swathes of it.
 This is time-consuming but makes it easier to read the books than if you had to zoom in and out of pages which had been scanned in their entirety.
 I've broken the books down into parts or sections where doing so aids readability and page load times.

 As more books are gathered, it should be possible to start to identify particular themes worth exploring and commenting on.
 To begin exploring, simply select a book title from the column on the left and click on it to reveal its part or chapter links.
-Be sure to revisit often, as I plan on adding at least two books a month during 2018.
+Be sure to revisit often, as I plan on adding more books whenever possible.